 - 0-2 jalapenos, chopped (none for classic chicken soup flavor, 1-2 if you like things spicy hot)

 - 12 ounces cooked chicken breast meat, chopped (leftovers from this recipe would be perfect)

 - ½ cup dry barley (hulled, not pearled)

 The evening before you plan to have soup for dinner:

 - With sharp kitchen shears, cut the tips of the toes off of each chicken foot, removing the nail.
 Put the feet into a slow cooker.

 - Cover the chicken feet with the water.
 Add the cider vinegar and give it a stir.

 - Cover the slow cooker and put it on "low."
 You're all set for the evening!

-At noon the day you are having soup:
+About six hours before you are having soup:

-One hour before dinner (around 5 pm):
+One hour before dinner: